digital-boss/n8n-nodes-odoo/README.md

 ![n8n.io - Workflow Automation](https://raw.githubusercontent.com/n8n-io/n8n/master/assets/n8n-logo.png)

+This Odoo custom node is created from a [pull request](https://github.com/n8n-io/n8n/pull/2601) to n8n.

 # If you have n8n installed: Install custom nodes module

 Install it to the n8n root folder.
 This is the node_modules folder on the same level of n8n and n8n-core.
 This differs when you used the -g flag on n8n initial installation.
 From there do: